tarushchandra/user-grid-app/README.md

 Now, in the JSX, there is a conditional expression which is responsible for updating the UI on the basis of values of the states.

 CardContainer Component -
 This component contains the individual Cards which are rendering on the screen using map function applied to the users array along the loading text conditional expression.
+Card component is returned with props which in turn used to dynamically changed the content of the individual Card Component

 Card Componenent -
 This Component is used for structuring the individual Card as they are and applying the relevant styles from the styles.css file.